Infeasibility Analysis#

 You have a few options if a model is found to be infeasible.
 You can try to diagnose the cause of the infeasibility, attempt to repair the infeasibility, or both.

-Diagnosing infeasibility#
+Diagnosing Infeasibility#

 To give you information that can be useful for diagnosing the cause of an infeasibility, Gurobi provides functions and methodes to compute an Irreducible Inconsistent Subsystem (IIS).
 These routines can be used for both continuous and MIP models, but you should be aware that the MIP version can be quite expensive.